thatstatsguy/thatstatsguy.github.io/_posts/2023-02-15-CS Concepts Part 1.md

     public string Surname;
 }
 ```
-If you're anything like me when I started programming, I would have got caught up qith questions like
+If you're anything like me when I started programming, I would have got caught up with questions like
 > what the heck is the word public doing there

 and not got much further.
 Try ignore that for now for this discussion.
 It's important, but not important for you to understand classes.

-Objects are examples of a class (commonly referred to as instances) - if the goal of the class was to theoretically represent a person then an instance of a class (an obejct) would be a `Person` object with `Name = Chris` and `Surname = Dunderdale`.
+Objects are examples of a class (commonly referred to as instances) - if the goal of the class was to theoretically represent a person then an instance of a class (an object) would be a `Person` object with `Name = Chris` and `Surname = Dunderdale`.

 <hr>